TibiaData/tibiadata-api-assets/README.md

 # TibiaData API assets

-JSON assets that are almost static like house_id mappings for the API.
+JSON assets that are almost static for the TibiaData API.

 This repo contains tooling that generates the assets json files used by the [tibiadata-api-go](https://github.com/TibiaData/tibiadata-api-go) image.